lmarza/lmarza.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a first-year PhD student in Computer Science at the University of Verona, advised by [Prof. Alessandro Farinelli](http://profs.sci.univr.it/~farinelli/) and [Prof. Ferdinando Cicalese](http://profs.scienze.univr.it/~cicalese/).
-Currently, I'm also a visiting researcher in the Robotics Institute at Carnegie Mellon University (CMU), under the supervision of [Prof. Changliu Liu](http://www.cs.cmu.edu/~cliu6/).
+Currently, I am also a visiting researcher in the Robotics Institute at Carnegie Mellon University (CMU), under the supervision of [Prof. Changliu Liu](http://www.cs.cmu.edu/~cliu6/).

 My **Research Interests** focus on developing efficient and reliable methods for verifying the correctness of DNNs, particularly in the context of Deep Reinforcement Learning (DRL) applications.
 I am also exploring the use of approximate verification techniques inside the DRL training process, in order to foster the learning of safer behaviors.